WUQIANYUN1/VaccineTwitter_Community_Opinion/README.md

 3) Dynamic community detection (Python and Linux)*

    *We used louvain method package developed by Riyad Parvez for detecting communities: https://github.com/riyadparvez/louvain-method/tree/master
-5) Trace individual's opinion and community changes (Python and Linux)
+4) Trace individual's opinion and community changes (Python and Linux)
-6) Plot Figures in the paper (Python)

 If any questions, please email wuqianyun.maggie@gmail.com.